Skip to content

 Staub – Cons

-• I have a Le Creuset oval Dutch oven but prefer my Staub Cocotte
+• I have a Le Creuset oval Dutch oven, but I prefer my Staub Cocotte

 • The tight-fitting lid needs to be removed towards the end of cooking to reduce liquids